privacyguides/privacyguides.org/docs/email.en.md

     ![Tutanota logo](assets/img/email/tutanota.svg){ align=right }

-    **Tutanota.com** is an email service with a focus on security and privacy through the use of encryption.
+    **Tutanota** is an email service with a focus on security and privacy through the use of encryption.
 Tutanota has been in operation since **2011** and is based in Hanover, Germany.
 Accounts start with 1GB storage with their free plan.

     **Free**